port-labs/port-docs/docs/complete-use-cases/microservice-dependency-mapping.md

 └── yarn.lock
 ```

-As stated before, in this example we will cover a mono-repo use-case.
-In this repository, microservices are positioned in the 'apps/' directory, which we will refer to as `MICROSERVICE_PATH`.
+As stated before, in this example we will learn about a mono-repo use-case.
+In this repository, Microservices are positioned in the 'apps/' directory, which we will refer to as `MICROSERVICE_PATH`.

 We will also presume that the directory names in `MICROSERVICE_PATH` match the names of the different Microservices we are managing and tracking (i.e. apps/frontend will be 'frontend' which matches a Microservice named `frontend`).